ngcnpeter/Y3_Group_Project_2B/README.md

 #### Time-Correlated Single Photon Counting (TCSPC) Analysis

 This Python script provides functions for performing time-correlated single photon counting (TCSPC) analysis.
-It includes functions for fitting mono-exponential and bi-exponential decay curves, deconvolving decay data with an instrument response function (IRF) kernel using FFT, generating phasor plots, and solving for fractional intensities and lifetimes from phasor coordinates.
+It includes functions for fitting mono-exponential and bi-exponential decay curves, deconvolving decay data with an instrument response function (IRF) kernel using FFT, generating phasor plots, and solving for amplitudes and lifetimes from phasor coordinates.

 ## Dependencies